 EPR Properties (EPR) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the real estate investment trust had lost 21.62% in the past month.
-In that same time, the Finance sector lost 2.4%, while the S&P 500 lost 3.79%.
+Heading into today, shares of the real estate investment trust had lost 21.37% over the past month, lagging the Finance sector's loss of 1.54% and the S&P 500's loss of 3.1% in that time.

 EPR Properties will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect EPR Properties to post earnings of $1.21 per share.
-This would mark year-over-year growth of 31.52%.
-Our most recent consensus estimate is calling for quarterly revenue of $144.91 million, up 17.77% from the year-ago period.
+On that day, EPR Properties is projected to report earnings of $1.21 per share, which would represent year-over-year growth of 31.52%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $144.91 million, up 17.77% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for EPR Properties.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.04% higher.
-EPR Properties is currently sporting a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.04% higher.
+EPR Properties currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, EPR Properties is currently trading at a Forward P/E ratio of 8.91.
-This valuation marks a discount compared to its industry's average Forward P/E of 13.66.
+Digging into valuation, EPR Properties currently has a Forward P/E ratio of 9.
+For comparison, its industry has an average Forward P/E of 13.64, which means EPR Properties is trading at a discount to the group.

-It is also worth noting that EPR currently has a PEG ratio of 0.73.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The REIT and Equity Trust - Retail was holding an average PEG ratio of 2.04 at yesterday's closing price.
+Also, we should mention that EPR has a PEG ratio of 0.73.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The REIT and Equity Trust - Retail industry currently had an average PEG ratio of 2.03 as of yesterday's close.

 The REIT and Equity Trust - Retail industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 83, putting it in the top 33% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 75, which puts it in the top 30% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.